munificent/craftinginterpreters/book/evaluating-expressions.md

 ^code check-operand

-When the operand isn't a number, it throws one of these:
+When the check fails, it throws one of these:

 ^code runtime-error-class

 Unlike the Java cast exception, our <span name="class">class</span> tracks the token that identifies where in the user's code the runtime error came from.
-Like with static errors, this helps the user know where to fix their code.
+As with static errors, this helps the user know where to fix their code.

 <aside name="class">